-Appendix 1: Memorandum from the Board
+Appendix 1: Memorandum from the Board Statement of Ethics

-TO ALL EMPLOYEES AND ASSOCIATED PERSONS
+TO ALL EMPLOYEES, CONSULTANTS, CONTRACTORS AND ASSOCIATED PERSONS

 We pride ourselves on acting fairly and ethically wherever we do business and to live by The OnPath Promise.
 Our reputation is built on our values as a Company, the values of our employees and our collective commitment to acting with integrity at all times.